The number one hiring question WD-40 asks to protect their culture

-Every company should strive to have a tribe of stellar people whose skills and personal attributes match the company’s core values.
+Every company should strive to have a talent pool of stellar people whose skills and personal attributes match the company’s core values.

-This one incredibly powerful question holds the key to WD-40’s strength as a culture.
-Here’s why:
+This one compelling question holds the key to WD-40’s strength as a culture, and here’s why:

-Achieving values alignment can be a challenging process, but the rewards are many: happier team members, higher performance, lower turnover rates, happier customers.
+Achieving values alignment can be challenging, but the rewards are many: happier team members, higher performance, lower turnover rates, and happier customers.

-WD-40 knows that when people share the company’s beliefs and values, care about the work they do, and understand their personal impact, they work with a deeper purpose, not just for the paycheck.
+WD-40 knows that when people share the company’s beliefs and values, care about their work, and understand their impact; they work with a deeper purpose, not just for the paycheck.

 The proof is in the numbers.
-According to their 2016 global engagement survey, 92.4 percent of WD-40 employees are excited about the company’s future, and 92.3 percent agree the work they do at WD-40 gives them a sense of personal accomplishment.
+According to their global engagement survey, 92.4 percent of WD-40 employees are excited about the company’s future, and 92.3 percent agree their work at WD-40 gives them a sense of personal accomplishment.

 Articulating Company Values

-To look for values alignment in your own hiring process, you need to provide potential employees with the information they need to answer it.
+To look for value alignment in your hiring process, you must provide potential employees with the information they need to answer it.

-WD-40 does this with a website full of rich, cultural content that describes what the company is and what it cares about, along with a video on their culture homepage presented by CEO Garry Ridge.
-There, he discusses the foundation of the company’s culture so people can make a personal choice about whether or not they want to work there.
+WD-40 does this with a website full of rich, cultural content that describes what the company is and what it cares about, along with a video on its culture homepage presented by CEO Garry Ridge.
+There, he discusses the foundation of the company’s culture so people can choose whether or not they want to work there.

 Ridge explains how the WD-40 tribe differs from the average corporate team.
 “A team is something you play on to win in a situation or an event…a tribe is enduring; it’s there to build a purposeful company over time.”
-He goes on to discuss the human need for belonging, and how a tribe meets that need more effectively than any team.
+He discusses the human need for belonging and how a tribe meets that need more effectively than any team.

-By talking about purpose and belonging, Ridge teaches people about the company’s values while also positioning the company as a rewarding and enticing place to work– but only for the right people.
+By talking about purpose and belonging, Ridge teaches people about the company’s values while positioning the company as a rewarding and enticing workplace but only for the right people.

 To attract talent who share these values, you must accomplish two things.
-First, you need language that clearly communicates the values in a format that’s accessible to potential applicants.
-Second, the values must personally resonate with applicants, so they feel strongly compelled to apply.
+First, you need a language that communicates the values in a format accessible to potential applicants.
+Second, the values must personally resonate with applicants so they feel strongly compelled to apply.

 Embodying the Company Spirit

-Many leaders have defined a set of values they expect their team to live by, but then fall short when it comes to consistently embodying and reinforcing those values themselves.
+Many leaders have defined a set of values they expect their team to live by but fall short when consistently embodying and reinforcing those values.

 This leaves passionate, talented employees feeling disappointed and disengaged.
 WD-40 embodies the values from the top down because they know values-driven leadership is an inside-out job.
 Only then can they inspire employees to become caretakers of the brand and protectors of the culture.

-Likewise, it’s important that you provide examples of how your company’s values manifest in day-to-day business operations.
-By explaining your company’s value commitment in specific areas, potential and current employees will have a better sense of what they can do to personally live the values.
+Likewise, you must provide examples of how your company’s values manifest in day-to-day business operations.
+By explaining your company’s value commitment in specific areas, potential and current employees will better understand what they can do to live the values personally.